 We are working to a three year plan to improve the financial stability of the hospice, through raising funds and cost reduction.
 Once greater financial stability is achieved, we will be able to increase patient numbers and the breadth of care once more.
 To read about our three year business plan, please click here.

 In July we launched our Urgent Appeal with a target of raising an extra £585,000 in this current financial year.
-Since making the announcement, the hospice has received more than £400,000 through donations, lottery memberships and regular giving.
-Over £100,000 of this has been raised by the local community who have rallied organising coffee mornings, cake sales, craft fairs, auctions and more.
-And over £66,000 has come from people who set up regular monthly donations to the hospice.
+Since making the announcement, the hospice has received £500,000 through donations, lottery memberships and regular giving.
+Over £200,000 of this has been raised by the local community who have rallied organising coffee mornings, cake sales, craft fairs, auctions and more.
+And over £75,000 has come from people who set up regular monthly donations to the hospice.

 While the hospice still has a way to go to reach financial stability, the picture is looking more positive.
 We have managed to protect patient numbers through redesign of our remaining services, improved efficiency and an increased percentage of patients receiving care in their own home.

 We have only been able to get to this point with the support of our local community who understand how vital Rowcroft’s care is for local families facing the most difficult of times.
 Thank you!

 Whilst Rowcroft’s Urgent Appeal is raising money for this current financial year, the next beginning 1 April 2017 will also be crucial for the hospice.

 A monthly donation through your bank or building society is the best way to give your support.
 Just £5 each month will really make a difference and help to provide a regular income for the hospice.

 - £5 per month over a year could pay for a Community Team nurse to visit a patient at home.

 - £15 a month over a year could fund care overnight by a Hospice at Home nurse, providing vital care to a patient and support to the family.

 - £20 a month over a year could fund a day of specialist palliative care to a patient on our Inpatient Unit.